 eID rebate scheme suddenly cancelled

-The Department of Natural Resources and Environment (NRE Tas) has suddenly closed access to the eID Rebate Scheme for sheep.
+The Department of Natural Resources and Environment (NRE Tas) has suddenly closed access to the eID Rebate Scheme for sheep and goats.

 On Wednesday, the industry was informed that all available funding for the grant round 2 of the Tasmanian eID Rebate Scheme had been fully expended.